 Despite largely avoiding Shakespeare at undergraduate level, teaching Hamlet to first-year undergraduates during a very nervous first term in Geneva gives the play special personal significance.

-Of course, part of that background world, context, and all, is the casting.
-Shakespeare in Love was cast perfectly.
-Joseph Fiennes, who continues to be sorely underrated, carried a mischievous twinkle with a profound gaze; Gwyneth Paltrow looked in love with her part; and the BBC comedy crew (Day, Clunes, O’Donnell) with their deadpan sketch expertise brought superb support.
+Of course, part of that background world is the casting.
+Shakespeare in Love was cast magnificently.
+Joseph Fiennes combined a mischievous twinkle with a profound gaze; Gwyneth Paltrow looked in love with her part; and the BBC comedy crew (Day, Clunes, O’Donnell) with their sketch expertise brought superb support.

 I hoped for something approaching an older Macbeth: capable of murder, capable of holding a facade (which Stewart does), and with the capacity for breakdown.
-The prime candidate, at one thought, would be Antony Sher (partner of Gregory Doran, who directed the adaptation).
+The prime candidate would be Antony Sher (partner of Gregory Doran).
 Claudius is a hard one to place, precisely because we encounter a character who has previously committed murder but only gets exposed for it in the play.

 But what Stewart’s stalwart performance does is showcase the very best of David Tennant.
 Tennant’s Hamlet has it all: the terror, the anguish, the frustration, the sarcasm, and the cunning.
-Some of Hamlet’s lines in his feigned madness sound as indignant as to bend the copybook of some of Jim Carrey’s slapstick roles (Scene 4.3 in particular).
+Some of Hamlet’s lines in his feigned madness wouldn’t sound out of place in a slapstick Jim Carrey movie (Scene 4.3 in particular).

 This production, as with many, has its critics.
 For me, it is a great pity that 3.1.177-178 (Folger) was missing:

 Love?
 His affections not that way tend;

 Nor what he spake, though it lacked form a little,

 Was not like madness.
 There’s something in his soul…